bwva/HTML-SpinnerElem/README.md

 The spinner web component accepts several attributes that affect its appearance or behavior.

-Each attribute has a full and abbreviated name; in general good programming practice calls for descriptive names; up to you - you can always refer back to this README in five years when you're trying to figure out what they mean.
+Each attribute has both a full and an abbreviated name; in general good programming practice calls for descriptive names; up to you - you can always refer back to this README in five years when you're trying to figure out what they mean.

 #### speed | sp = [ # ]
 Controls the speed of the spinner.
 The value represents the time in seconds for a full rotation.
 Default is 1.